microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

 1. Ensure that [developer mode] (https://developer.oculus.com/documentation/native/android/mobile-device-setup/) is enabled on your device.
 Installing the Oculus ADB Drivers is optional.

 1. Adding the Oculus XRSDK Data Provider
-    - Create a new Unity scene
+    - Create a new Unity scene or open a pre-existing scene like HandInteractionExamples
     - Add MRTK to the scene by navigating to **Mixed Reality Toolkit** > **Add to Scene and Configure**
     - Select the MixedRealityToolkit game object in the hierarchy and select **Copy and Customize** to clone the default mixed reality profile.